mccoyh/CS-362-Project/ABOUT.md

 ## Conclusion
 Medos combines innovative features with a user-centric approach to create a streamlined, reliable video playback and editing tool.
 By prioritizing simplicity, accessibility, and performance, this project aims to fill the gap between complex professional tools and basic video players.
 With a strong focus on modularity and cross-platform capabilities, the player offers an adaptable solution for modern media consumption and creation.

+## Reflections

+### Hunter
+- I would definately spend more time thinking of project ideas, and try a much easier one.
+Creating a media player from scratch was incredibly difficult.
+- I would be more forceful about getting team members to communicate about what they are doing for the project, where they're at with it, and any issues they are having.
+This also applies to getting them to start working on it earlier.
+- I would choose more feasible use cases, and add to them if I feel we are capable of doing more.